lucasDebugDude/lucasDebugDude/README.md

 - 💞️ I’m looking to collaborate on any simple project
 - 📫 How to reach me lucassllopes@icloud.com
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: dinos are my favorite animals
+- ⚡ Fun fact: Dilophosaurs are my favorite dinos

 <!---
 lucasDebugDude/lucasDebugDude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.